AaltoSciComp/scicomp-docs/aalto/welcomestudents.rst

 For GPU computing, the `Paniikki Linux computer lab
 <http://usefulaaltomap.fi/#!/select/paniikki>`_ has GPUs in all
 workstations and various software.
 The instructions for :doc:`Aalto workstations <../aalto/linux>` apply there as well (mostly).
 Read the :doc:`Paniikki cheatsheet here <../aalto/paniikki>`.
 The software on these machines is managed by the Aalto-IT team.
 This is the place if you need to play with GPUs, deep learning, etc.

 The use of :doc:`Triton <../triton/index>` is primarily for research purposes.
-If you are in a course with advanced computing needs, ask the course instructor to contact us to discuss access for the class.
-Your instructor will tell you when to contact us.
+Some very advanced courses may use this, but it generally only available for research purposes.
+Please ask your instructor first, before asking us.